tdwg/rs.tdwg.org/process/create-vocabulary.md

 **Normative** Normative content is prescriptive and specifies what is required to comply with a standard.
 It cannot be changed without going through a formal process described by the [TDWG Vocabulary Maintenance Specificiation](http://rs.tdwg.org/vms/doc/specification/) (VMS).

 **Non-normative** Non-normative content may be part of a standard, but it is not as rigorously regulated as normative content.
-It may be desirable to avoid changing non-normative content, but it may be changed at the discretion of the relevant vocabulary maintenance group if its members feel that the change would be beneficial.
+It is desirable to avoid changing non-normative content, but non-normative content may be changed at the discretion of the relevant vocabulary maintenance group if its members feel that the change would be beneficial.

 **Term list** A set of related terms sharing the same namespace identifier.
-Borrowed terms will be part of one or more term lists that are separate from the terms minted by TDWG.
+Borrowed terms will be part of one or more term lists that are separate from a term list containing the terms minted by TDWG.

 ## 2.2 Important terms related to vocabulary metadata

 **Definition** The term definition is normative and is worded to precisely define the meaning of the term.
 If the term is minted by TDWG, vocabulary creators bear the responsibility of writing a concise and clear definition.
 If the term is borrowed from a non-TDWG vocabulary, the term definition as presented by TDWG will be the same as what is found in the defining vocabulary.
 Every term is required to have a definition.

 **Usage guidelines** Usage guidelines are optional and are often not used if a term is defined by TDWG.
 They are often used with terms borrowed from other vocabularies because they specify how a borrowed term should be used in the context of the borrowing TDWG vocabulary.
-They can also be used to communicate expectations about how the term should be used beyond the definition.
+They can also be used to communicate expectations about how the term should be used that are not included in the definition.
 Usage guidelines are generally be declared to be normative since they are prescriptive.

 **Notes** Notes are optional and are non-normative.
 Notes provide information that might be helpful to understand how to use a term, but are not prescriptive.
 Notes may provide examples and references to other helpful resources.

 **Label** A label is a human-readable name for the term.
 A label would be appropriate to present to a human user in a pick list.
 Terms are required to have an English label, but that label is not normative.
 Users should not be expected to understand the meaning of the term from its label without the definition, although a clear label can help prevent confusion among terms.
-It is desirable to have additional labels in languages other than English, but the creation and maintenance of those labels occurs outside of the standards process and generally will take place following the initial adoption of a vocabulary.
+It is desirable to have additional labels for each term in languages other than English, but the creation and maintenance of those labels occurs outside of the standards process and generally will take place following the initial adoption of a vocabulary.

-**Term local name** The local name is a string of characters that identies the term within the scope of a term list as described by [Best Practice Recipes for Publishing RDF Vocabularies](https://www.w3.org/TR/swbp-vocab-pub/#naming).
+**Term local name** The local name<sup>1</sup> is a string of characters that identies the term within the scope of a term list.
 A local name may be related to a human label or it may be opaque.
 Based on past TDWG precedent, property and class local names have been related to the human readable labels.
-In any case, users should not be expected to understand the meaning of a term from its local name -- they should consult the term definition.
+As with labels, users should not be expected to understand the meaning of a term from its local name -- they should consult the term definition.
 Vocabuary developers may suggest term local names, but the final decision on term local names will be made at the time of ratification.
 Term local names for properties should be in lower [camelCase](https://en.wikipedia.org/wiki/Camel_case) and term local names for classes should be in upper CamelCase.
-Examples will be given below.
+See examples in the tables below.

 ## 2.3 Technical terms related to vocabulary metadata (optional reading)